lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 .. note::

   Please ensure that the bucket and the instance running the Lightly Docker are in the same cloud region (S3, Azure) or zone (GCS).
-E.g. if you are using S3, have the instance running in `eu-central-1` and the bucket also in `eu-central-1`.
+If you are using S3 and your bucket is in `eu-central-1` ensure your EC2 instance is also running in `eu-central-1`.
 If the region or zone are note the same there can be **additional transfer costs** and **degraded transfer speeds**.
 Please consult the pricing page of your cloud provider for more details